 The goal of the solar co-op is two-fold: (1) to enable the co-op members to receive competitive pricing on their solar and EV charger systems by proceeding as a group, and (2) to provide the project developer with an extensively pre-screened and well-educated group of customers.

-[CO-OP NAME] Timeline
+Hampton Roads Solar & EV Charger Timeline

-RFP Issue Date: [START DATE]
+RFP Issue Date: 8/21/2019

-Proposals Due: [START DATE]+ (2?) weeks by 5:00 pm
+Proposals Due: Wednesday, Sept.
+4th by 5:00 pm

-Selection Committee Review: [START DATE] + (3?) weeks (tentative)
+Selection Committee Review: Week of Sept.
+16th (tentative)

 Notice of Intent to Award: [SELECTED DATE]